hane-smitter/react-loading-indicator/README.md

 # @hane-smitter/react-loading-indicator

-A super _light-weight library_ providing a _collection of easy to use loading indicators_ for your React projects.
+A _light-weight library_ providing a _collection of easy to use loading indicators_ for your React projects.
 Waiting for a response has to be fun🥳.

+Compatible with **react version >=16.8.0**.

 ## Installation